 Updated in February 2014, this document serves as a full replacement for its predecessor.
 The introduction process has now been simplified – the “introduction” is deemed to take place upon the provision by the introducer of contact details to the supplier.
 Anti-bribery provisions have been added – designed to be “SME friendly” with relatively straightforward scope and language.
 In addition, this document contains a large number of new standard or “boilerplate” clauses designed to enhance legal certainty and clarity for both parties.

-This document is best suited to scenarios whereby the supplier will be entering into a series of short-term contracts with the same client over a period of time (i.e. repeat business consisting of multiple individual transactions).
+This template is best suited to scenarios whereby the supplier will be entering into a series of short-term contracts with the same client over a period of time (i.e. repeat business consisting of multiple individual transactions).
 A fixed fee is payable to the introducer on a certain number of those transactions.
 After an agreed number of transactions, an “ongoing business relationship” is deemed to be established whereupon the introducer receives a final fee which should be agreed and calculated to reflect the long-standing business relationship the supplier now has as a result of the introducer’s services.

 Introducers differ from agents in that introducers do not undertake any selling on the other party’s behalf – they exist solely to refer potential clients on to the supplier.
 Once the introduction is made, the introducer has no further role in any contract between the supplier and the potential client beyond the receipt of fees as detailed above.